-- (a) fact stated in a certificate referred to in section 500; - (b) certified extract from a register of members; or debenture holders of a company; or - (c) certified copy of minutes or extracts from minutes of a meeting of shareholders, directors or a committee of directors of a company,
+- (a) fact stated in a certificate referred to in section 501; - (b) certified extract from a register of members; or debenture holders of a company; or - (c) certified copy of minutes or extracts from minutes of a meeting of shareholders, directors or a committee of directors of a company, is, in the absence of evidence to the contrary, proof of the fact so certified without proof of the signature or official character of the person appearing to have signed the certificate.

-502. Copies.
+Copies.

-Where a notice or document is required by this Ordinance to be sent to the Registrar, he may accept a photostatic or photographic copy of the notice or document or a copy by telefax or other device.
+503. Where a notice or document is required by this Ordinance to be sent to the Registrar, he may accept a photostatic or photographic copy of the notice or document or a copy by telefax or other device.

-503. Filed articles.
+Filed articles.

-(1) Where this Ordinance requires that articles relating to a company be sent to the Registrar, unless otherwise specifically provided,
+504. (1) Where this Ordinance requires that articles relating to a company be sent to the Registrar, unless otherwise specifically provided-

-- (a) two copies, in this section called "duplicate originals" of the articles shall be signed by a director or an officer of the company, or, in the case of articles of incorporation, by the incorporator; and - (b) upon receiving duplicate originals of any articles that conform to law, and any other required documents and the prescribed fees, the Registrar shall - (i) endorse on each of the duplicate originals the word "registered" and the date of the registration; - (ii) issue in duplicate the appropriate certificate and attach to each certificate one of the duplicate originals of the articles; - (iii) file a copy of the certificate and attached articles; and - (iv) send to the company or its representative the original certificate and attached articles.
+- (a) two copies, in this section called "duplicate originals" of the articles shall be signed by a director or an officer of the company, or, in the case of articles of incorporation, by the incorporator; and - (b) upon receiving duplicate originals of any articles that conform to law, and any other required documents and the prescribed fees, the Registrar shall- - (i) endorse on each of the duplicate originals the word "registered" and the date of the registration; - (ii) issue in duplicate the appropriate certificate and attach to each certificate one of the duplicate originals of the articles; - (iii) file a copy of the certificate and attached articles; and - (iv) send to the company or its representative the original certificate and attached articles.